 - Getting takeout?
 Ask them to hold the plastic fork and paper napkin, and bring your own durable utensils and cloth napkin.

-The Ultimate Toolkit: What’s in Your Purse?
+Pack the Ultimate Zero Waste Travel Toolkit: What’s in Your Purse?

 It seems like every time I watch TV, I hear Samuel L. Jackson’s voice asking me “What’s in your wallet?” in promotion of Capital One.
 Maybe the tagline for zero waste in our world should be “What’s in your purse?”